Chevrolet Silverado: Regular Cab

-Not initially available at launch, the all-new 2019 Chevrolet Silverado 1500 and GMC Sierra 1500 regular cab configuration went on sale in early 2019.
+Not initially available at launch, the 2019 Chevrolet Silverado 1500 and GMC Sierra 1500 regular cab configuration went on sale in early 2019.
 Initially only available with an 8 ft pickup box, with a choice of two-wheel-drive or four-wheel-drive and the 4.3-liter EcoTec3 V6 or 5.3-liter V8 gasoline engines, the regular cab is exclusively available in the WT trim (1WT) for Silverado 1500, or the Sierra (1SA) trim for Sierra 1500.
 The regular cab option is not available in other trim levels in the United States and Canada, as these trucks are geared mainly towards fleet and commercial buyers.
 The 1500 Regular Cab Long Box model is also available from the factory without a bed (i.e., as a chassis cab), but only with the 5.3 L V8 engine.
 Although regular cab models with a 6.5 ft bed and in higher trim levels are produced, they are only available for sale in Mexico and the Middle East.
 Starting in 2022, regular cab models with a 6.5 ft bed were made available in the United States and Canada, albeit only in WT trim and with the 2.7-liter L4 engine.

-Standard features include a black front grille, black front and rear bumpers, 17" steel wheels, manual windows and door locks, manual black side mirrors, a seven-inch touchscreen infotainment system with rearview backup camera and Apple CarPlay and Android Auto smartphone integration, vinyl seating surfaces, a split front bench seat, vinyl flooring, and air conditioning.
-Options include the Chrome Appearance Group (17" aluminum-alloy wheels and chrome front and rear bumpers), OnStar 4G LTE in-vehicle Wi-Fi capabilities, cloth seating surfaces, carpeted flooring with floor mats, and the Power Equipment Group (power windows and door locks, keyless entry, power black side mirrors, and cruise control).
+Standard features include a black front grille, black front and rear bumpers, 17-inch steel wheels, manual windows and door locks, manual black side mirrors, a seven-inch touchscreen infotainment system with rearview backup camera and Apple CarPlay and Android Auto smartphone integration, vinyl seating surfaces, a split front bench seat, vinyl flooring, and air conditioning.
+Options include the Chrome Appearance Group (17-inch aluminum-alloy wheels and chrome front and rear bumpers), OnStar 4G LTE in-vehicle Wi-Fi capabilities, cloth seating surfaces, carpeted flooring with floor mats, and the Power Equipment Group (power windows and door locks, keyless entry, power black side mirrors, and cruise control).

 2020 changes

 The 2020 Silverado saw the deletion of the Oakwood Metallic exterior paint color.
 Aside from the 3.0 L Duramax, major additions were new vertical trailering mirrors, which include power adjustability, as well as power-folding and power-extension capabilities.
 Adaptive cruise control was optional on the LTZ and High Country trim levels, and SiriusXM 360L capability was available on LT and higher trims.
 The Silverado 1500 also deleted the keyless access buttons on the rear doors.

-The Sierra saw a new Carbon Black Metallic paint color in addition to the above-mentioned Silverado updates.
+The Sierra saw a new Carbon Black Metallic paint color in addition to the aforementioned Silverado updates.

 2020 was the final model year for 1500 Double Cab models in LTZ, SLT, and AT4 trims.